jsafrane/scratch/storage-tests.md

 	* **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.

 	* **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
 This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes in`SynchronizedBeforeSuite`.
 All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS volumes using pods from the DaemonSet.
+This option will be off by default.

 * **Create a new job `pull-kubernetes-gce-volumes`** that:
 	* Installs Ubuntu cluster with`MountContainers` alpha feature enabled